 While being able to drive from one place to another may seem simple, driving has literally changed Ms Lennon's life.
 "I'd actually built a barrier on being a bit confident, but now I think I'm just breaking out of that little shell," she said.

 "I'm a bit of a closed-in type of person, but I can do a lot of things now I'm willing to open up to."
 The program is aimed at helping Aboriginal people support their families, gain independence and find a job through empowering them to drive.
 Manager Tanya Gartner said the program had been a huge success since it started in 2014, with 238 of its graduates passing their test to date.

 "We've had people who have been able to move back to country, back to their communities and support their families back there and also assist people coming out from the lands for medical treatment," Ms Gartner said.
-Ms Lennon now has ambitions to find a new job and eventually run for public office in her hometown, where the majority of leadership positions are held by non-Indigenous people.
+Ms Lennon now has ambitions to find a new job and eventually run for public office in her hometown, where the majority of leadership positions are held by non-Aboriginal and Torres Strait Islander people.